-The Historic Foodie, sometimes known as Victoria Rumble, has written several books and a host of magazine articles about the joys of food and cooking in earlier times.
-She collects antique cookware from the U.S. and Europe and her interests include food preservation as well as preparation.
-Her demonstrations are tailored for particular time periods (18th century through Early 20th century) and locations.
+The Historic Foodie, sometimes known as Victoria (Rumble) Brady, has written several books and a host of magazine articles about the joys of food and cooking in earlier times.
+She collects antique cookware from the U.S. and Europe and her interests include heirloom gardening, food preservation and preparation as well as all aspects of 18th century material culture.

-In recent years she noticed as many people were buying her books as a guide to a self-sustainable lifestyle as for their strictly historic content she began to tailor her lectures to include their needs and share her knowledge with those who don’t want to be wholly dependent on modern technology.
-In these uncertain economic times more and more people want to learn the skills of former years in order to provide for themselves and their families and Victoria’s books teach everything from outdoor shelters to preparing a meal over a proper cook fire.
+When she noticed as many people were buying her books as a guide to a self-sustainable lifestyle as for their strictly historic content she began to tailor her lectures to include their needs and share her knowledge with those who don’t want to be wholly dependent on modern technology.
+In these uncertain economic times more and more people want to learn the skills of former years in order to provide for themselves and their families and Victoria’s books are a handy comprehensive guide for doing just that.

-The Historic Foodie has traveled throughout the U.S. and Scotland demonstrating open hearth cooking techniques, signing books, and meeting lots of people who share her passion for food.
+The Historic Foodie has traveled throughout the U.S., Scotland and Ireland demonstrating open hearth cooking techniques, signing books, and meeting lots of people who share her passion for food and cooking.
 She has appeared on live television, both local and national venues, such as WGN Chicago, preparing foods and/or discussing the origins of foods and the virtues of healthy home-cooked meals.
-The news staff at WGN finished off her cheese soup and even wiped the pot clean with a crust of bread!
+The news staff at WGN finished off her period soup and even wiped the pot clean with a crust of bread!
 Her articles have appeared in such illustrious magazines as Early American Life.

-She has lectured at numerous living history museums, national parks, historical conferences, heirloom farmer’s markets, the Champlain Valley Exposition, Gettysburg Meets the Arts, home school associations, civic organizations, historical and genealogical societies.
-She regularly demonstrates 18th century foodways at Ft.
-Toulouse, Wetumpka, AL, and speaks with some 12,000 students there over the course of three days each fall.
+She has lectured at numerous living history museums, national parks, historical conferences, heirloom farmer’s markets, the Champlain Valley Exposition, Gettysburg Meets the Arts, home school associations, civic organizations, historical and genealogical societies, etc. etc.

 Feel welcome to subscribe to TheHistoricFoodie blog and join the fun!